 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-Day 3: Lipari, Aeolian Islands, Italy | Stromboli, Italy
+Day 3: Lipari, Aeolian Islands | Stromboli, Italy (sailing in area)

 The Aeolian archipelago is made up of 7 islands of volcanic origin, of which only Stromboli and Vulcano are still active volcanoes.
 The main island is Lipari, which offers travelers arriving by boat a beautiful panorama of its Acropolis, presided over by the Cathedral.
 Its marina is bustling with shops, boutiques and stalls... it's an island where life is good.

 During the Middle Ages, Amalfi was a powerful republic of 70,000 people, rivaling nearby Ravello.
 For a sense of Amalfi's medieval glory, wander through the grand Duomo, containing the remains of St. Andrew.
-Amalfi is a magnificent coastal town offering an enchanting blend of natural beauty, rich history, and Mediterranean charm.
+Amalfi is a magnificent coastal town offering an enchanting blend of natural beauty, rich history and Mediterranean charm.

 Sorrento, whose city walls rise straight out of the sea, is located on the lovely Amalfi Coast and overlooks the Bay of Naples.
 Optional excursions might include taking a trip back in history to Pompeii, where the ashen remains of ancient Romans lie frozen in time.

-The pastel houses of Ponza Town rise in neat terraced rows from the busy harbour where sleekly groomed yachts and ramshackle fishing boats moor side by side.
+The pastel houses of Ponza Town rise in neat terraced rows from the busy harbor where sleekly groomed yachts and ramshackle fishing boats moor side by side.
 Happily, there are few tourists here, so it's a delight to wander through the unspoiled town.

 Day 8: Civitavecchia (Rome) | Disembark